jenkins-x/jx-docs/content/getting-started/_index.md

 toc: false
 ---

+The simplest way to get started is via the [Google Cloud Tutorials](tutorials).

-First you will need to [get the jx command line tool](install) locally on your machine.
+Otherwise first you will need to [get the jx command line tool](install) locally on your machine.

 You can use the [jx command line](/commands/jx/#jx) to [create a new kubernetes cluster](create-cluster) with Jenkins X  installed automatically.